okta/samples-js-react-native/browser-sign-in/README.md

 Before running this sample, you will need the following:

 * An Okta Developer Account, you can sign up for one at <https://developer.okta.com/signup/>.
 * An Okta Application, configured for Native mode.
-This is done from the Okta Developer Console and you can find [OIDC Native App Setup Instructions][].
-When following the wizard, update the following values:
+This is done from the Okta Developer Console.
+After login, from the Admin dashboard, navigate to `Applications → Add Application`.
+Choose Native as the platform.
+Populate your new Native OpenID Connect application with values similar to:
+  * **Application Name**
+    * Native OpenId Connect App (must be unique)
   * **Login redirect URIs**
+    * `com.sampleapplication:/`
+  * **End Session URIs**
     * `com.sampleapplication:/`
   * **Grant type allowed**
     * Authorization Code